waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/题型分类/Discussion.md

 ---
 title: Discussion
-data: 2023-03-20 10:55:11
+data: 2023-04-15 15:55:11
 ---
+- Some people think that paying taxes is enough to contribute to the society.
+Others argue that being a citizen involves more responsibilities.
+Discuss both views and give your opinion.​（2023年04月15日 中国大陆）

-- Many people think hosting an international sporting event brings a lot of benefits to a country, while others believe that it has only disadvantages.Discuss both views and give your own opinion. ​​​​（2023年04月08日 中国大陆）
+- Many people think hosting an international sporting event brings a lot of benefits to a country, while others believe that it has only disadvantages.Discuss both views and give your own opinion. ​​（2023年04月08日 中国大陆）

 - Some people think that older school children should learn a wide range of subjects and develop knowledge.
 But other people think that they should only learn a small number of subjects in detail.
 Discuss both views and give your opinion.​（2023年03月18日 中国大陆）